fablabbcn/smartcitizen-docs/docs/Guides/calibration/SCD30 CO2 sensor.md

 #### FRC

 To activate FRC mode, we need to provide an external CO2 concentration in ppm.
+FRC calibration takes place inmediately, and it can be do multiple times at aribtrary intervals.
+Before applying it, run the sensor for at least 2 minutes in the desired environment.

+!!! warning "Unstable environments"
+    Take into account the response time of the sensor (with 2s it's t63=20s).
+If the environment in which you are taking readings it's too unstable, do not apply the FRC.

 First, make sure both reference and SCD30 sensors are stable: